tax refund schemer pleads guilty

 Brownlee faces a maximum possible sentence of 25 years in prison and a fine of up to $1 million.

 The case was investigated by the Internal Revenue Service Criminal Investigation Division and the Office of Inspector General for the United States Social Security Administration.
-The case is being prosecuted by Assistant United States Attorney Floyd J. Miller and Trial Attorney Patrick J. Murray assigned to the Department of Justice’s Tax Division.
+The case is being prosecuted by Assistant United States Attorneys Floyd J. Miller and Patrick J. Murray.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA

 Suite 1250, 615 Chestnut Street, Philadelphia, PA 19106